Back

 2. Increased Demand for Platforms

 Freelance platforms like Upwork and Fiverr have shown that businesses increasingly rely on freelancers for project-based work.
 Startups can capitalize on this trend by creating niche-specific platforms tailored to specific industries or geographies.
+Get insights on the Niche-specific platforms catering to the specified requirements of the freelancing industry.

 3. Revenue Opportunity